-First invented in the USA during the late fifties, karting is a relatively young form of motor sport.
-Nonetheless it has been part of the 500 Club’s Kirkistown agenda for over forty years, during which time the karts as well as the sport itself have changed radically.
+First invented in the USA during the late fifties, karting is a relatively young form of motorsport.
+Nonetheless, it has been part of the 500 Club's Kirkistown agenda for over forty years, during which time the karts, as well as the sport itself, has changed radically.

-Chassis became more sophisticated and today the kart industry is a massive global success story which has consigned the ‘backyard specials’ to the history books.
+Chassis became more sophisticated, and today the kart industry is a massive global success story that has consigned the 'backyard specials' to the history books.

 Photo by Ian Lynas shows Alan Witherow (27) leading Liam Fox (NI) through the Crosslé Chicane.
 Both are in 250cc machines.